QuaSi-Software/Documentation/docs/resie_operation_control.md

 # Operation and control

-An important part of what makes Bran's simulation model different from similar tools is how the control of energy systems is handled.
+An important part of what makes Resie's simulation model different from similar tools is how the control of energy systems is handled.
 Actualized energy networks, as they are built in real buildings, have a complex control scheme that also incorporates aspects that are not part of the model, such as hydraulic components.
 This in turn requires that these complex control schemes can be modeled as close to reality as possible while staying inside the fundamental model of energy balances.

 ## Control behaviour